kmackenzieii/ai-midterm/README.md

 #BUGS
 	-The framework looks like it has a hard time dealing with lots of rays We probably only need to use 8, max
-	--The quagent stops responding for an unclear reason.
-Seems to be associated with large rays requests I'm pretty sure this happens because it quagents can miss events.
-If it has an empty queue, it will get stuck.

 #TODO
 	-Make smoother paths, i.e. stop less frequently